top of page

 How Bag of Joy Works

-We connect people who want to give with trusted nonprofits that help kids smile, learn, and experience the joy that comes from giving.
+We connect people who want to give with trusted nonprofits—making it simple to support kids locally or around the world.

 Step 1: Choose to give locally or globally.